 - The old restaurant at the museum has recently been replaced by SMIK Restaurant/Coffee.
 We haven’t had an opportunity to visit yet, but I’ll hopefully update you soon with our verdict – however, I do know that they still have a number of highchairs and they confirmed that they have a play-area which is open between 09.00 – 18.00.

 - For more family friendly restaurant/café suggestions close by, have a look at the end of my Retro review.

 When I first saw a poster advertising a ‘special effects museum’, I thought it was just going to be one of those eye trick museums that seem to be springing up everywhere of late.
 But how wrong I was.
 This quirky, beautiful and totally interactive place showcases the ground-breaking work of Czech film-maker Karel Zeman.
-If you don’t recognise the name, you will probably know some of his iconic work, and even if you don’t, it really doesn’t matter, as you will soon become spellbound by the clips of his whimsical, fantastical work that are showing throughout the museum.
+If you don’t know the name, you will probably recognise some of his iconic work, and even if you don’t, it really doesn’t matter, as you will soon become spellbound by the clips of his whimsical, fantastical work shown throughout the museum.
 The museum itself not only encourages you to watch Zeman’s films, but become a part of them – from riding on a flying machine to taking the controls of a zany submarine.
 This is a museum where taking photos and video is actively encouraged, as is touching the exhibits.Things to know

 - Open daily (except some days over Christmas and new year), from 10.00 – 19.00, with the last entrance at 18.00.

 - It is possible to follow a treasure hunt around the exhibition, so you might want to ask about this on arrival.
 The museum also offers a range of animation workshops and even boat tours.